nii-yamagishilab/speaker_sex_attribute_privacy/README.md

 ##
-This is an implementation of the papers: Hiding speaker's sex in speech using zero-evidence speaker representation in an analysis/synthesis pipeline
+This is an implementation of the papers:
+Hiding speaker's sex in speech using zero-evidence speaker representation in an analysis/synthesis pipeline

 The authors are Paul-Gauthier Noé, Xiaoxiao Miao, Xin Wang, Junichi Yamagishi, Jean-François Bonastre, Driss Matrouf

 Please cite these papers if you use this code.

 This code is adapted from [SSL-SAS](https://github.com/nii-yamagishilab/SSL-SAS/)

+Audio samples can be found here: Coming soon

+Pretrained models can be found here: Coming soon

 ## Dependencies